JoergBitzer/AudioDevOrga/installReadMe.md

 ## install the basic tools

 * Windows:
-    0. Install compiler (I would use Visual Studio 2019 the free version (community edition) is OK)
+    0. Install compiler (I would use Visual Studio 2019 or later.
+The free version (community edition) is OK)
-    1. Install git (use gitbash)
+    1. Install git (e.g. use gitbash)
     2. Install CMAKE (dont forget to select option use/change PATH for alle users)
     3. Install Editor (Visual Studio Code works on all plattforms)